HttpAnimation/Template-Display-Webpage/README.md

 # Template-Display-Webpage
-A template to display a website
+A template to display a website in a mod for FYC